UGA College of Public Health news and media mentions for the month of June 2018:

-CPH efforts with tobacco cessation led by HPB professor Dr. Jessica Muilenburg and HPAM assistant professor Dr. Grace Bagwell Adams were highlighted in the ASPPH Friday Letter’s annual Tobacco Cessation Feature.
+CPH efforts with tobacco cessation led by HPB professor Jessica Legge Muilenburg and HPAM assistant professor Grace Bagwell Adams were highlighted in the ASPPH Friday Letter’s annual Tobacco Cessation Feature.

 This month, CPH research communications coordinator Lauren Baggett joined the WUGA FM Health Desk.
 One of its regular features is the Georgia Health Report, a weekly segment breaking down the latest health stories from around the state, co-produced with Georgia Health News editor Andy Miller.

 CPH alumae and health education specialist Chelsea Moxlow Lantto (BSHP ’09) was profiled by the Society for Public Health Education (SOPHE).